vinhngx/aiperf/docs/index.md

 ## Quick Start

-1. Install dependencies
+1. Install dependencies.
-2. Run the CLI or use the Python API
+2. Run the CLI or use the Python API.

-For more details, see the rest of the documentation.
+For details, see the rest of the documentation.